ericiachan/devops-cicd/README.md

 # Overview <br>

-The [Docker CI and Telegram Notification](https://github.com/ericiachan/devops-cicd/actions/workflows/dockerci-notify.yml) workflow automates the build and push of the Docker Image to Docker Hub, and triggers a Telegram notification with details on the change committed, which sent is through a Telegram bot (@devops-cicd-bot).
+The [Docker CI and Telegram Notification](https://github.com/ericiachan/devops-cicd/actions/workflows/dockerci-notify.yml) workflow automates the build and push of the Docker Image to Docker Hub, and triggers a Telegram notification with details on the changes committed, which sent is through a Telegram Bot (@devops-cicd-bot).
 <br>
 <br>
 ## Part I: Initialize a Repository